markf6/pycorr_iceflow/README.md

 ---
 ## why pycorr?
 pycorr is a "relatively" light weight python script that exploits [GDAL](https://gdal.org) and [openCV](https://opencv.org) to rapidly determine offsets in an image pair.
-Because it uses GDAL for image I/O, it can use image pairs in many geospatial formats, with the caveat that the images do overlap some spatially and that their image pixels have the same size. pycorr produces a netCDF4 file with offsets and correlation values at a user-specified grid resolution in the same projection as the original images.
+Because it uses GDAL for image I/O, it can use image pairs in many geospatial formats, with the caveat that the images do overlap some spatially and that their image pixels have the same size. pycorr produces a netCDF4 file with offsets and correlation values at a user-specified grid resolution in the same projection as the original images **if** the input images are in a UTM or Antarctic Polar Stereo (epsg:3031) projection - this is the set of projections used for Landsat imagery.
+If your images are in a a different projection, you are not out of luck - use the `-output_geotiffs_instead_of_netCDF` option to output in the same projection as the input images - this option allows any projection GDAL knows about, which is most.
+The issue here is that the netCDF4 cf geolocation spec requires a variable block in the output file that is named after the projection, making it difficult to support all projections in a simple way.

 There are a number of packages that provide similar analyses and may have more sophisticated approaches to identifying and filtering "noisy" matches, which can be due to cloud cover, surface change, low contrast features or an absence of features, shadows, and low signal-to-noise input imagery.  pycorr is intentionally simple - it does not use a series of larger chip sizes if the initial match fails to find a peak at a location; it returns a limited set of metrics that help document the uniqueness and strength of a peak that can be used to filter the output, but it does not attempt to provide an error estimate for each match.